Soho Lounge JFK Terminal 8 Review

 A la carte online QR code menu

 As you can see, there’s a little timer for each order.
 Once I clicked submit in my cart, I got a little confirmation with a note that the kitchen was preparing my food.
-So I patiently waited for 15 minutes... then those 15 minutes become 30 minutes...
+So I patiently waited for 15 minutes... then those 15 minutes became 30 minutes...

 I slowly realized no one around me was getting their food either.
 So I went to ask a representative directly if she could check on my table’s order.
 When she came out, even though I had given her my table number, she still wandered around a bit trying to find my table.
 This a la carte system was not off to a great start, as it was clear to me that orders were not being delivered for some reason after significant waiting.

 However, the food was pretty good.
 The pork belly was definitely a little bit on the sweeter side while the kofta was a bit dry.
-Nonetheless, was yummy overall.
+Nonetheless, it was yummy overall.

-Btw: my affogato never came, after 45 minutes of waiting.
+By the way: my affogato never came, after 45 minutes of waiting.
 I had to go at that point, so I never got to try the elusive affogato.

 There was also a drinks station, where you could make yourself a coffee or pour yourself some water.
 To the immediate left were some bottles of champagne, but these were mostly for display.